integrityprot-pixel/integrity/README.md

 ## How to Verify

 Anyone can verify an integrity.txt file using any SHA-256 tool.
 The steps are universal:
 1. Download the file from the root of the domain.
 2. Compute its SHA-256 hash using any local or online tool.
 3. Compare the computed value with the sha256: field.
 They must match exactly.
-4. Independently check each declaration (tracking, cookies, logs, third-parties, accessibility) through inspection or developer tools.
+4. Independently check each declaration (tracking, cookies, data-use, third-parties, accessibility) through inspection or developer tools.
 5. If any declaration cannot be verified, the site is non-compliant.

 ## Optional Tools for SHA-256 Verification